What Is a Good Witch?

 I Have Visions and Weird Dreams—Am I a Witch?

 Ah, here’s another very frequent question.
 No, it doesn’t mean you are a witch.
-Generally speaking witches are made (by their own choice), not born.
-People who have dreams, visions, who experience empathy to a strong degree can be witches, sure, but unless they actually do witchcraft, they are psychics.
+Generally speaking, witches are made (by their own choice), not born.
+People who have dreams and visions and who experience empathy to a strong degree can be witches, sure, but unless they actually do witchcraft, they are psychics.
 And, as I’m sure you know, not all psychics are witches.
-Witchcraft is a craft, a life choice, it’s not bestowed upon you by some mythical being or force.
+Witchcraft is a craft, a life choice; it’s not bestowed upon you by some mythical being or force.
 That’s not to say that some people are brought up in that way through a family tradition, but they are very rare.

 What Do You Suggest as a Beginner Spell?

 Protection spells can never hurt.
 A little money spell is always a good idea as long as it involves no one else.
 Spells to boost your concentration and focus are always good.
 Or spells to help your herbs grow or get rid of your dog’s itchies.
 Remember to add ‘And it harm none’ to the end of every spell.

 What to Do If You Regret a Spell

 Okay, there are things you can do to put it right.
 You can reverse/undo the spell or work a counter-spell.
 They won’t always work the first time, so you may have to repeat them.
 The reason for this is that spells can become embedded in people’s psyche.
 It’s relatively easy to set things in motion, magically speaking, but hard to change it later.
 More information is in my article "How to Undo a Spell or Cancel a Curse."

 And, now you have experienced the negative effects of casting spells without understanding the possible consequences, be a good witch and think it through next time.

 Why Do You Spell ‘Magic’ Wrong?